Research Project – Seeking Participants

 In association with McMaster University, Psychiatry & Behavior Neurosciences, and Offord Centre for Child Studies.

-This parenting and family support study will take a closer look at two new parenting programs and get an understanding if families benefit from either or both.
-Both programs offer ways for parents and caregivers develop practical skills which can help decrease challenging behviours and emotions in young children and help better families.
-If you are a family with children aged 2-6 and are interested in participating in this study, email firstname.lastname@example.org or call 905.688.6850 x 319.
+The overall goal of this family support study is to take a closer look at two new parenting programs and get an understanding if families benefit from either, or both.
+Both programs offer ways for parents and caregivers to develop practical skills, which can help decrease challenging behaviours and emotions in young children, and help, better the families’ relationship.
+By taking part parents/caregivers may find they feel more positive about themselves and caregiving skills and strategies, but also helping other parents/caregivers in the future.

 Pathstone Mental Health has established the Pathstone Children’s Mental Health Research Institute to actively pursue children’s mental health research.
 Pathstone is actively involved in program evaluation and research studies.
 All research activities require approval from the Pathstone Research and Ethics Committee.
 We are also a member of the Institute for the Study of Exceptional Development in partnership with Brock University.
 Dr. Sidney Segalowicz is the Research Advisor.